So that's us - thanks for your company, and enjoy the rest of your nights.

 FC Barcelona - Juventus

 Champions League – Follow the Football match between FC Barcelona and Juventus live with Eurosport.
 The match starts at 04:45 on 20 April 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Luis Enrique or Massimiliano Allegri?
+Who will come out on top in the battle of the managers Ernesto Valverde or Massimiliano Allegri?
 Find out by following our live matchcast.

 Have your say by voting on who will win between FC Barcelona and Juventus?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.